UPDATED July 9, 2020

 Swimming is never allowed at harbors, marinas, mooring areas, launch ramps or around fishing piers.
 Overnight camping is not allowed on beaches.

 Boats that are slipped at the marinas may leave their slips to recreate.
-Those within the trailer village or on live-aboard vessels may stay the night.
+Those within the trailer village or on houseboats may stay the night.